Ricky Leutele

-Ricky Leutele (born 10 April 1990) is a Samoa international rugby league footballer who plays as a for the Souths Logan Magpies in the Queensland Cup.
+Ricky Leutele (born 10 April 1990) is a former Samoa international rugby league footballer who last played as a for the Souths Logan Magpies in the Queensland Cup.

 Leutele previously played for the Huddersfield Giants in the Super League, Toronto Wolfpack in the Championship and the Super League, the Melbourne Storm and the Cronulla-Sutherland Sharks in the NRL.
 He was part of the Cronulla team that won their maiden premiership title in the 2016 NRL Grand Final, making the final tackle.

 Background

 Leutele was born in Brisbane, Queensland, Australia.
 He is of Samoan descent, from the Leutele and Moeono family of Falefa.

 Leutele played his junior rugby league for the Logan Brothers Rugby League Football Club.

 Leutele is also uncle to Keenan Palasia who played for Brisbane Broncos in the 2023 NRL grand final against Penrith Panthers and later returned to his hometown to play for Gold Coast Titans.

 They featured for the first time together in the 2024 Toa Samoa squad in England.